FlowFuse/website/src/blog/2024/07/dashboard-new-charts.md

    - dashboard 2.0
 ---

-It's been a while coming, but we've finally introduced a new set of chart types to Dashboard 2.0.
+It's been a while coming, but we've finally introduced a new set of chart types to FlowFuse Dashboard.
 We've added Pie, Donut and Grouped (Stacks and Side-by-Side) Bar charts to the UI Chart node.
 We've also shipped plenty of other improvements and fixes in this release, so let's dive in.

 <!--more-->